4 Reasons to Choose Plastic Free, All Natural Fibres Over Synthetic Fibres

 2. Natural Fibres are Hypoallergenic and have Anti-bacterial Properties

 For those of you who have sensitive skin natural fibres will be more comfortable to wear they are mostly hypoallergenic and have anti-bacterial properties allowing your skin to breathe naturally and reducing the risk of sweating and the build-up of bacteria.
+For example, underwear or any type of clothing in direct contact with the skin, should be made exclusively of fibres like 100% organic cotton, hemp, etc. which let your skin breathe easily and can be composted at the end of their life.
+Non-toxic bedding should be made also from such materials, since you spend eight hours every night in direct contact with your bed linen and sheets.

 Natural fibres require less washing often if not dirty odours will disappear if the clothing is hung up overnight in the fresh air.
 This again, will save you money in the long run and will benefit the environment (i.e. energy savings as well as saving on laundry powder).